bnomei/kirby3-plopfile/README.md

 ## Extending the plopfile

-You can add custom [inquirer](https://github.com/SBoudrias/Inquirer.js/) code to your new plopfile as inline code or using `load`.
+You can add custom code to your new plopfile as inline code or using files with `plop.load()`.

 ```js
 module.exports = function (plop) {